Infrastructure Technician Apprenticeship Level 3

-- Individual employers will set the selection criteria, but this is likely to include 5 GCSEs (especially English, mathematics and a science or technology subject); other relevant qualifications and experience; or an aptitude test with a focus on IT skills.
+- Individual employers will set the selection criteria, but this is likely to include 5 GCSEs at Grade C/Level 4 (especially English, Mathematics and a Science or technology subject); other relevant qualifications and experience; or an aptitude test with a focus on IT skills.

 - In order to enrol onto an Apprenticeship, you need to be employed in a relevant job role and undertake a range of tasks which would enable you to complete the Apprenticeship qualification.